 Competing interests could be personal, financial, intellectual, professional, political, or religious in nature.
-COPE guidelines state that if you are currently employed at the same institution as any of the authors or have been recent (e.g., within the past 3 years) mentors, mentees, close collaborators, or joint grant holders, you should not agree to review.
+COPE guidelines state that if you are currently employed at the same institution as any of the authors or have been a recent (e.g., within the past 3 years) mentor, mentee, close collaborator, or joint grant holder, you should not agree to review.
 In addition, if you are currently preparing a manuscript very similar to the one you have been invited to review, you should decline the offer to review.

 Do you have time to complete a thorough evaluation of the manuscript?